The Original Cloth Dragon pattern is an expression of Melinda's dedication to dragon folklore and the finest in dollmaking artistry.

 The word typhoon comes from Typhon, the name of the fire breathing monster that served the Titans of Greek myth.
 The word hurricane comes from Huracan the name of the winged serpent of the Caribbean.
 In stories worldwide, dragons control the weather and represent the mysteries of nature.

 The Dragon is a composite animal with hot and cold blooded features, so it is a symbol of the changing seasons.
 It is foremost a snake that rejuvenates its skin.
 Its bird wings give flight to the spirit.
 It has the mane of a horse and the fins of a fish.
 The beard is a sign of wisdom and the antlers are the emblem of royalty and renewal.
 The winged serpent unifies the 4 elements: it is born in the water, breathes fire, inhabits the air, and guards the earth's treasures.

-You can create your own Dragon to be your keepsake mascot and household guardian with one of my original patterns.
+You can create your own Dragon to be your keepsake mascot and household guardian with one of Melinda's original patterns.

 The first Hexagram of the I Ching is "The Creative" - the ascending dragon.
 Taoists revere the dragon as the spirit of "The Way" who brings eternal changes and guards the flaming pearl of spiritual perfection.

 In China, Dragons are emblems of royalty, guardians of the spirits of the ancestors.
 Stories from China and Japan frequently connect them to pearls, the treasure of the ocean, the moon, and the pearl of heaven.